gillhofer/caleydo_web_container/README.md

  ~~~

 3. Launch a (bash) shell
-   *Windows Only*: Ensure that you start the `Git Bash` with Adminstrative rights
+   *Windows Only*: Ensure that you start the `Git Bash` with adminstrative rights

 4. let Vagrant create the environment for you
  ~~~bash